-Who can I connect to in this moment?
+Who can I connect to at this moment?
 Anyone.
 Any mother.
 Any child.
-Any soldier, doctor or street vendor.
+Any soldier, doctor, or street vendor.

-Where can I connect to in this moment?
+Where can I connect to at this moment?
 Any place.
 Any office.
 Any hospital.
 Any swing set in any park in any city.

 The only thing separating you from that point is a straight line.

-In light of the fear, anger, and sadness I currently see in conversations with friends, across the media and on my Facebook feed, this line has become stronger in my mind.
+In light of the fear, anger, and sadness I currently see in conversations with friends and across social media feeds, this line has become stronger in my mind.
 Bolder.
 More real.
 More binding.

-Because, as simplistic as it sounds, recognising this line has changed my world.
-Recognising this line has showed me – perhaps naively, even speciously – that there is potential for human connection in every direction.
+Because, as simplistic as it sounds, recognizing this line has changed my world.
+Recognizing this line has shown me – perhaps naively, even speciously – that there is potential for human connection in every direction.
 That there is a person on the other end of my line.
 Another person with dreams and struggles and hopes and desires.

-It’s much harder to be dispassionate when we realise we’re all in this together.
+It’s much harder to be dispassionate when we realize we’re all in this together.
 When we allow for the connection that occurs simply because we are human and imperfect.
-When we recognise that for so many of us, our circumstance has very little to do with us and more to do with fate.
+When we recognize that for so many of us, our circumstance has very little to do with us and more to do with fate.

 Because where there’s a capacity for connection, there’s room for empathy and there’s space for kindness.